 After receiving a Bachelor of Science degree in accounting from the University of Scranton in 1981, Kevin obtained his juris doctor from Loyola University in New Orleans in 1984.
 While in law school, Kevin was selected to serve on the moot court board.
 Prior to joining Marshall Dennehey in 1993, Kevin was a partner with a Philadelphia law firm, where he practiced for nine years.

 Kevin has been awarded an AV® Preeminent™ rating by Martindale-Hubbell.
-Throughout his career, he has been active in the preparation of articles in his field of concentration and has given numerous presentations to clients, including hospitals and insurance carriers, regarding the defense of health care liability cases any medical/legal related matters.
+Throughout his career, he has been active in the preparation of articles in his field of concentration and he has given numerous presentations to clients, including hospitals and insurance carriers, regarding the defense of health care liability cases and medical/legal related matters.

 "Psychiatric Records Can Be Subject To Discovery In Pennsylvania," Defense Digest, Vol. 16, No. 4, December 2010